Course

 Transitioning

-This phase of the end-of-life process, otherwise identified as the pre-active phase, usually signals that a person is approaching the last two-to-three weeks of their life.
-During this time, caregivers might start to notice obvious changes; an increase in sleeping, for example.
+The transitioning phase, otherwise identified as the pre-active phase, usually signals that a person is approaching the last two-to-three weeks of their life.
+During this time, caregivers might start to notice obvious changes, an increase in sleeping, for example.
 A transitioning person can sleep upwards of twenty hours per day.
-This significant increase is part of an overarching decrease in the patient engaging with the world and day-to-day life
+This significant increase is part of an overarching decrease in the patient engaging with the world and day-to-day life.

 Another indicator that someone may be transitioning is a change in nutrition and intake.
 Eating and drinking less is an expected part of decline during this time.
 Many patients will report a lack of appetite, taste changes, and an overall lack of interest in food and liquids.
 Changes in swallowing may further complicate a person’s ability to eat and drink.

-Increased agitation, anxiety, and restlessness may also arise during the transitioning phase of the end-of-life process.
+Increased agitation, anxiety, and restlessness may also arise during the transitioning phase.
 Terminal agitation and terminal restlessness are both unique to the last week or so of someone’s life and are often caused by physiological changes that occur during the end-of-life process but can also be a result of medication or emotional changes.
-Despite if the patient had lived peacefully and calm in the past, it is important to note that these symptoms may still occur.
+Even if the patient had been calm previously, it is important to note that these symptoms may still occur.

 Signs of terminal agitation include an inability to remain still, picking at items in the surrounding environment, and increased confusion.
 Fortunately, there are medications that can be given at the end of life to promote comfort and stop these symptoms when they arise.
 Lastly, it is not uncommon for the transitioning patient to have visions of and talk to deceased friends and family – both are normal and could sometimes be interpreted as a welcoming sign from loved ones.